Learning to Prevent Leakage: Privacy-Preserving Inference in the Mobile Cloud: Framework Overview

 \section{Framework Overview}

-We aim to design a decision engine that tailors a conventional DNN to the mobile-cloud computational framework according to some customized requirements as well as resource constraints on the device.
-The decision engine is trained offline meeting different criteria sets by the application developer.
-When a user tries to run inference over DNN across the mobile device and the cloud, it can select from a variety of settings that meets its criteria.
-At its core, the decision engine consists of three modules: a DNN pool, a metric evaluator, and an optimizer.
-The relation between different components can be found in Fig.~\ref{fig:framework}.
+Our goal is to seek the optimal partition and a combination of compression techniques that tailors a conventional DNN to one customized for the mobile-cloud framework, achieving high accuracy, privacy at the low cost of the device.
+Our framework consists of the following two phases shown in Fig.~\ref{fig:framework}.

+\textbf{Offline phase.} The offline phase involves three modules: a base DNN pool, a reward evaluator, and a reinforcement learning based LSTM optimizer.
+The DNN pool contains most of the up-to-date standard deep neural networks, from which the users pick one based on targeting tasks.
+The base models in the DNN pool could be publicly pre-trained to reduce the re-training costs of the optimal DNN, but it is not a hard requirement.

-The DNN pool contains most of the up-to-date standard deep neural networks pre-trained, where we pick our base models from.
-Given the base model as its input, the optimizer makes the decision on which layers to retain on the device and which layers to offload to the cloud, as well as the compression techniques applied per layer on the device.
-The output of the optimizer is given in a form of hyperparameters, according to which the base model is modified and retrained w.r.t. several metrics.
-The hyperparameters are tuned by the reinforcement learning based optimizer in each episode to optimize the metrics include accuracy, privacy, storage, etc. Accuracy and model storage can be obtained easily from the tailored model, whereas privacy is evaluated using the best performance that an adversary achieves with two state-of-the-art attack techniques, {\em i.e.,} the feature inversion attack and property inference attack.
-For presentation compactness, we refer to the modified DNN stub on the device as \textit{encoder}, and the attacker's neural network as \textit{decoder}.
-In a nutshell, our decision engine produces an encoder which 1) satisfies the mobile system requirement at runtime, 2) yields accurate output when used together with the DNN at the cloud for inference, and 3) preserves input privacy from the adversary.
+Given the base model structure as the input, the optimizer makes a decision on which layers to retain on the device and which layers to offload to the cloud, as well as the compression techniques applied per layer on the device.
+For presentation compactness, we refer to the DNN stub on the device as \textit{encoder}, and the remaining DNN part as \textit{cloud}.
+Each configuration of the model leads to a unique reward which takes accuracy, privacy, and resource costs into account and is evaluated by the reward evaluator.
+The weights of the optimizer get updated according to the reward value.
+The above three steps iterate until the optimizer converges to the optimal configuration, i.e., the optimal DNN.
+In a nutshell, our RL optimizer produces a configuration which 1) satisfies the mobile system requirement at runtime, 2) yields accurate inference results, and 3) preserves input privacy.

+\textbf{Online phase.} In this phase, the optimal DNN is deployed across the mobile device and cloud for inference on private data.
+The user processes its data locally and sends the computed features to the cloud to complete the inference on its sensitive data.